-century.
-For a long time, Jewish thThe origins of flourishing Jewish sculpture in Lviv lie in the late 19 sculptors were engaged mainly in carving gravestones for the Old and New cemeteries.
+The origins of flourishing Jewish sculpture in Lviv lie in the late 19th century.
+For a long time, Jewish sculptors were engaged mainly in carving gravestones for the Old and New cemeteries.
 Thus, from the 1870s until the early 20th century this craft was practiced by the Judem Family - by Abraham (born in Lviv in 1848) and Mayer (born in Lviv, 1844), and by Isaac Mandel with his son Hersch.
-In Judems' workshops located in 4 Szpitalna St., 10 Pilichowskich St., and 2 Rappaporta St., the centuries.
-However, not only the th- 18 thheadstones were produced according to the traditions of 16 local sandstone was used there; they employed the imported marble, granite, syenite, and thlabradorite.
-Gersh Mandel and Markus, son of Mayer Judem, founded a joint venture in the early 20 century, and it operated well in 1920s.
+In Judems' workshops located in 4 Szpitalna St., 10 Pilichowskich St., and 2 Rappaporta St., the headstones were produced according to the traditions of 16th - 18th centuries.
+However, not only the local sandstone was used there; they employed the imported marble, granite, syenite, and labradorite.
+Gersh Mandel and Markus, son of Mayer Judem, founded a joint venture in the early 20th century, and it operated well in 1920s.
 Judem's heir Leib Mandel was running a shop at 16 Pilihovskich St., and he put tombstones at the New Jewish Cemetery until 1939..."

-"Early Twentieth of The Lviv National Academy of Art delivered a lectureMrs.
-Olena lakymova Century Lviv Figurative Sculpture: Architectural Context."
+Mrs. Olena lakymova of The Lviv National Academy of Art delivered a lecture "Early Twentieth Century Lviv Figurative Sculpture: Architectural Context."

-"Since its foundation, Lviv has been

-the city that experienced, accepted, and transformed the history and culture of many nations.
+"Since its foundation, Lviv has been the city that experienced, accepted, and transformed the history and culture of many nations.
 Lviv has managed to combine their artistic traditions into a unique single ensemble of historical and architectural heritage.
 The most current Western European trends were quickly absorbed and interpreted according to existing, somewhat provincial, but very ambitious aspirations of the city's leading residents - politicians, affluent landlords, scholars, writers, and artists.
 Modern achievements of technology, scholarship, and art gained wide currency.